 - By mail.
 You should receive instructions from your bank, broker or other nominee explaining how to vote your shares by mail.
 If you wish to vote your shares by mail, you should follow those instructions. - In person at the meeting.
-If you attend the meeting, you will need to contact the bank, broker or other nominee that is the stockholder of record for your shares to obtain a broker's proxy card and then bring the proxy card, an account statement or a letter from the stockholder of record indicating that you beneficially owned the shares as of the record date and a form of personal picture identification to the meeting.
-If you have all of a broker's proxy card, account statement or letter and picture identification, you may vote by completing a paper proxy card or a ballot, which will be available at the meeting.
+If you attend the meeting, you will need to contact the bank, broker or other nominee that is the stockholder of record for your shares to obtain a broker's proxy card and then bring the proxy card, an account statement or a letter from the stockholder of record indicating that you beneficially owned the shares as of the record date and a form of government issued picture identification to the meeting.
+If you have all of (1) a broker's proxy card, (2) an account statement or letter indicating beneficial ownership as of the record date and (3) a government issued picture identification, you may vote by completing a paper proxy card or a ballot, which will be available at the meeting.
 If not, you will not be able to vote at the meeting.